 Deadlines and Relevant Dates

-The 2022 Sports 4 Life Partner funding cycle is open.
+The 2022 Sports 4 Life grant application is closed.

 In general, the applicant should be a non-profit school, parks and recreation department, non-profit organization or an amateur sports league.
 Eligible applicants must demonstrate that their program meets the following criteria: